FOSSforlife/notes/notes/morality medium article.md

 	- Tbh I'm not well-versed on his overall theory, but I like his "veil of ignorance" concept and I think this applies to many of the other theories mentioned
 - After a while, I stopped caring about the exact math or what equations I should be using.
 What's important, especially given my limited time and energy, is that my actions contribute to the reduction of suffering in some way
 - I have never in my life seen a moral system that doesn't result in some hypothetical dilemmas (classical utilitarianism is full of them, by the way), and even if I did find a moral system that was devoid of any uncomfortable conclusions, it would most likely disagree with the fundamental axioms that I laid out at the beginning of my argument.
-- I'll say the same thing for philosophy as I will for any other academic subject: **If the answer was simple, all the experts would agree.**
+- I'll say the same thing for philosophy as I will for any other academic subject: **If the answer was simple, most of the experts would agree.**

 ## How to live as a consequentialist
 - Effective Altruism